Last updated 24 May 2023

-- It also sets time limits for fingerprint data to be transmitted, reducing the time which elapses between the taking and sending of fingerprints to the Central Unit of Eurodac.
+- It also sets time limits for transmitting fingerprint data, reducing the time which elapses between the taking and sending of fingerprints to the Central Unit of Eurodac.

-Looking forward, we see yet more change down the line, including new search types and perhaps face recognition capabilities.
+We see yet more change, including new search types and perhaps face recognition capabilities.

-As with Eurodac, Thales' biometric solutions need to work in real-life environments on European borders and around the world – at night, in the dark and in the rain and wind at a seaport, sometimes at -20°C or conversely in bright sunlight.
+As with Eurodac, Thales' biometric solutions must work in real-life environments on European borders and worldwide – at night, in the dark and the rain and wind at a seaport, sometimes at -20°C or conversely in bright sunlight.